-In this article we’re clearly not looking at physical suffering, but more around emotions.
-If you are choosing not to solve a problem, by some definitions you are choosing to suffer the emotions that are associated with that problem time and again.
+In this article, we’re clearly not looking at physical suffering, but more around emotions.
+If you are choosing not to solve a problem, by some definitions, you are choosing to suffer the emotions that are associated with that problem repeatedly.

-They might be stress, fear, anger (possible at yourself if you lost money because of this repeated problem), or even sadness if the outcome was something like despair.
+This might include stress, fear, anger (possibly at yourself if you lost money because of this repeated problem), or even sadness.
 You might also feel shame or guilt if the impact of inaction was on someone else.

-You do have a choice to solve the problem, but are choosing not to for some reason.
-You will continue to experience this discomfort time and again because of your inaction or indecision.
-That’s where you are choosing to continue to suffer it.
+The truth is, you do have a choice to solve the problem, but are choosing not to for some reason.
+Whether you’re aware of it or not, you will continue to experience this discomfort time and again because of your inaction or indecision.
+That’s where you are choosing to suffer continually.

 What turns solvable problems into unsolvable ones?

-It’s very common for certain personality types to believe they can’t do something, and turn back almost immediately, and find reasons or excuses for doing so.
-They’ll justify this in a multitude of ways, but often it comes down to feeling like a victim in life.
+It’s very common for certain personality types to believe they can’t do something.
+They turn back to ways that are comfortable almost immediately, finding reasons or excuses for doing so.
+They’ll justify this in a multitude of ways, but often it comes down to feeling like a victim.

-Once you start to see through the lens of being a victim, solving problems ceases.
+Once you start to see through the lens of being a victim, problem solving ceases.
+Now, my intention is not to point out the bad in people.
 We all experience this at some point in our lives, so it’s important to respect the part of you which feels like “you can’t” and understand it’s positive intentions.

 It is likely protecting you from something that would be deeply uncomfortable for you.
 What is that?

 Some of the difficulty you might face will come down to decisions that you have to make.
-You might have multiple paths forward but be unable to see the outcomes, and that might be uncomfortable.
+You might have multiple paths forward but are unable to see the outcomes.
+That might be deeply uncomfortable for you.
 The indecision leads to inaction, which leads to suffering problems repeatedly.

 Perfectionism can have taken hold in these moments.
-You might not feel like you can accept anything less than perfection, and in this you’re holding yourself to a standard which is completely impossible.
+You might not feel like you can accept anything less than perfection, holding yourself to a standard which is completely impossible.

-You might have heard people say “don’t make decisions when you’re angry”?
+You might have heard people say “don’t make decisions when you’re angry.”
 Well, the same is true of other emotions.
-You shouldn’t make decisions when you’re scared, or jealous, or sad either.
+You shouldn’t make decisions when you’re scared, jealous, or sad either.
 Any emotion changes the decision you’re likely to make.